Alpine Wall: The Alpine Wall during World War II

 Little use was made of the Alpine Wall during World War II.
-During the Italian invasion of France in 1940, some western forts such as Fort Chaberton exchanged fire with their French counterparts of the Alpine Line.
-Chaberton was hit by French 280mm field mortars and suffered disabling damage.
-In addition, some Alpine Wall fortifications were used defensively by the Germans in 1944.
+During the Italian invasion of France in 1940, some western forts such as Fort Mont Chaberton exchanged fire with their French counterparts of the Alpine Line.
+Chaberton was hit by well-hidden French 280mm field mortars on 21 June, suffered disabling damage and the whole mountain was annexed by France in 1947.
+In addition, some Alpine Wall fortifications were used defensively by Italian and German forces during the Second Battle of the Alps in 1944.

 After World War II

 At the end of the conflict, some of the western fortifications were destroyed.
 In the east former Austro-Hungarian territories that Italy acquired with the London treaty of 1915 were in 1947 awarded to Yugoslavia.
 Consequently, the entire eastern part of the pre-WW2 fortifications were thus on the Yugoslav side and are now on Slovenian territory.
 The 1947 Paris Peace Treaty forbade the construction or expansion of fortifications within twenty kilometers of the border.

 However, with Italy's membership in NATO, construction began on a new defensive line from Austria to the Adriatic along the Yugoslavian border along the Natisone and Tagliamento rivers.
-The new line used tank turrets in a manner similar to German defences during the previous conflict, allowing 360 degree traverse and a high rate of fire.
-By 1976 this system was still considered useful in any conflict short of nuclear war.
+The new line used tank turrets in a manner similar to German defences during the previous conflict, allowing 360-degree traverse and a high rate of fire.
+By 1976 this system was still considered useful in any type of conflict short of a nuclear war.